Homemade Lasagna Recipe

 Instructions

 • This makes a large pan of lasagna.
-I use a deep dish lasagna pan or a deep 9×13" baking dish.
+I use a deep dish lasagna pan or a deep 9×13" casserole dish.
+Or you can use two smaller pans.

 Let’s put together the lasagna!